closerdao/tdf-game-guide/Readme.md

-# 🌱 TDF GAME GUIDE 🌱
+# 🌱 TDF COMMUNITY GUIDE 🌱
 ## Traditional Dream Factory

-**WELCOME** to the Traditional Dream Factory (TDF) Game Guide.
+**WELCOME** to the Traditional Dream Factory (TDF) Community Guide.
 This document explains how our community works together to create a regenerative future.

 ## 📋 OVERVIEW